Ebedthan/sabreur/README.md

 ```

 ## Note
-sabreur use a special barcode tab-delimited file format in the form:
+Sabreur use a special barcode tab-delimited file format in the form:
 ```
 barcode1    barcode1_file1.fq   barcode1_file2.fq
 barcode2    barcode2_file1.fq   barcode2_file2.fq
 ...
 ```

+## Contributions
+Contributions are welcomed under the project [code of conduct](https://github.com/Ebedthan/sabreur#code-of-conduct).

+## Bugs
+Submit problems or requests to the [Issue Tracker](https://github.com/Ebedthan/sabreur/issues).

 ## License
 Licensed under the MIT license http://opensource.org/licenses/MIT.
 This project may not be copied, modified, or distributed except according to those terms.

+## Code of conduct
+Please note that the sabreur project is released with a [Contributor Code of Conduct](https://github.com/Ebedthan/sabreur/blob/main/CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.